ci1xgk/Fellowship_Webpage/Data/T07/readme.md

 #### [Carlisle 2005 urban flooding](https://github.com/ci1xgk/Fellowship_Webpage/blob/master/Carlistle_flooding.md)
-Due to access restrictions, readers are invited to contact the Environment Agency for access to the DEM used in this test case.
+Due to access restrictions, users are invited to contact the Environment Agency for access to the DEM used in this test case.